onap/policy-parent/docs/clamp/acm/acm-user-guide.rst

   the ACM elements.
   Here we are defining various timeout properties and startPhase parameter that are common for all the AC elements.

-  Note: This node type value should not be changed as the ACM framework identifies the AC elements based on this type.
+  Note: This node type value can be customised if the user wants to change the default name.
+Please refer the
+        "Configure custom namings for TOSCA node types" section of the Automation Composition Runtime design and implementation.

 org.onap.policy.clamp.acm.K8SMicroserviceAutomationCompositionElement:
   This node type is used to define AC elements that are associated with kubernetes operations.
 It is further derived from the